-Here are some ways to determine whether or not you’ve arrived at gridlock in any of your perpetual relationship problems, and a few ways to start communicating about them.
+Here are some ways to determine whether or not you’ve arrived at gridlock in any of your perpetual relationship problems and a few ways to start communicating about them.

-Our research has allowed us to determine a series of characteristics common to gridlocked problems.
+There is a series of characteristics common to gridlocked problems.
 By using this simple checklist, you can determine whether or not you have reached total gridlock in any of those infuriatingly repetitive problems you may have in your relationship:

 - The conflict leaves you feeling rejected by your partner.